The Ultimate Beginners Guide To Investing Into A Blog

 1. Go Self-Host

+The number one thing all beginner bloggers should do.
 You can either start blogging on a free site like me but later have some complications when transferring, or start off your blog brand earlier using a self-hosted site.

 I suggest making a self-hosted site so that you can have the advantages of control over your own site.